Science

 Snappy Science...

-This academic year, we are introducing 'Snappy Science' sessions.
+During 2021-2022 academic year, we are introduced 'Snappy Science' sessions.
 These short, fast-paced sessions are based on research into retrieval practice, and they focus on developing our working scientifically skills.
 The sessions provide opportunity for high quality discussion using subject specific terminology and opportunities for children to develop their reasoning and problem solving skills.
 Each class completes 2 'Snappy Science' sessions per week.

 Click here to see what each year group covers in their Snappy Science sessions.